efraimmgon/reframe-forms/README.md

 ## Usage

-`input` creates an input tag based on the :type key.
+`input` creates an input tag based on the `:type` key.

 Data binding occurs based on the `:name` key.
-The name key is destructured and used as a location in the app-db. `:blog.post/title`, for instance, will  point to `{:blog {:post {:title input-data-here}}}`.
+The name key is destructured and used as a location in the `app-db`. `:blog.post/title`, for instance, will  point to `{:blog {:post {:title input-data-here}}}`.

-The `:radio` input requires a `:value` attribute, and the `textarea`, `select`, and the `datepicker` tags are defined as a separate functions.
+The `:radio` input requires a `:value` attribute, and the `textarea`, `select`, and the `datepicker` tags are defined as separate functions.

 You can pass a `:format` (string) attribute for the `datepicker` input, representing the display format.
 The date value is stored as a timestamp int.

 The `select` input takes an optional `:multiple` attribute.
-If it is truthy, select will select one or more values (into a set), and if false it will select a single option.
+If it is truthy, one or more values can be selected (into a set), and if falsey only one.
 As a second parameter `select` takes a coll of options with a `:value` attribute:

 ```clojure
 [select {:name :user/country, :multiple true}